adamsol/Pyxell/README.md

 After changing the code of Pyxell libraries (`lib/*.px` files), run `make libs` to rebuild them.

+To build the documentation, go to the `docs` folder, run `npm install`, then `make`.
+To start a documentation server locally, install `flask` and run `server.py` in the same folder.

 Tests
 -----

 ```
-python test.py [-v]
+python test.py
 ```

 Tests are divided into good (supposed to compile and run properly) and bad (should throw compilation errors).

-By default, the whole C++ code for correct tests is merged, so that only one file is compiled, which is faster than compiling hundreds of files individually, even using multiple threads.
+By default, the whole C++ code for valid tests is merged, so that only one file is compiled, which is faster than compiling hundreds of files individually, even using multiple threads.
-Total execution time should be around 30-60 seconds.
+Total execution time (with default settings) should be around 30-60 seconds.

 If, however, the script fails with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), or there is another compilation error that is hard to decipher,